sidharthkuruvila/ocaml-lucene/doc/constructing_an_acyclic_transducer.md

    {output = "t"; char = 'b'; from_state = { is_final = false; transitions = [{char = 't'; output = "r", target = compiled_node}]; final_output = ""} }
 ]
 ```
+## Dealing with the existing suffix

+The current word's suffix needs to be compiled before next word can become the current word.

+There are two cases to be handled

+## Case 1

+The common prefix is shorter than the length of the current word.

 ### Split the current word

-Split the list into two parts common_prefix and compilation_candidates.
+Split the list into three parts common_prefix, common_state and compilation_candidates.

 In the example, the common_prefix would be the list containing char = 'c' and char = 'a'.
-Compilation candidates
+The common state would be
-would be list containing char = 't'.
+the state containing char = 't'.
+The compilation candidates would be an empty list.

 ### Push the outputs up the common prefix